OpenSextant/OpenSextantToolbox/OpenSextantToolbox/scripts/README_server.txt

--- 3 different ways to POST a text file to the "geo" extractor and return CSV format -- simple POST curl -X POST http://localhost:8182/opensextant/extract/geo/csv -d "@../testdata/ace.txt" -- POST using a form curl -X POST http://localhost:8182/opensextant/extract/geo/csv -F "infile=@../testdata/ace.txt" -- POST using a form and specifying the file type of the uploaded file curl -X POST http://localhost:8182/opensextant/extract/geo/csv -F "infile=@../testdata/ace.pdf;type=application/pdf"
+-- 3 different ways to POST a text file to the "geo" extractor and return CSV format -- simple POST curl -X POST http://localhost:8182/opensextant/extract/geo/csv -T "../testdata/ace.txt" -- POST using a form curl -X POST http://localhost:8182/opensextant/extract/geo/csv -F "infile=@../testdata/ace.txt" -- POST using a form and specifying the file type of the uploaded file curl -X POST http://localhost:8182/opensextant/extract/geo/csv -F "infile=@../testdata/ace.pdf;type=application/pdf"

 -- POST a file by sending in a URL where the file is located (URL string used must be URL safe (i.e. space,/.: etc replace by %-codes )
--- NOTE that the REST SERVER (not the machine making the request) must be able to fetch the URL curl -X POST "http://localhost:8182/opensextant/extract/geo/csv/url/http%3A%2F%2Fwww.cnn.com%2F2014%2F06%2F20%2Fworld%2Feurope%2Fukraine-crisis%2Findex.html?hpt=wo_c2
+-- NOTE that the REST SERVER (not the machine making the request) must be able to fetch the URL (e.g. proxies set ...) curl -X POST "http://localhost:8182/opensextant/extract/geo/csv/url/http%3A%2F%2Fwww.cnn.com%2F2014%2F06%2F20%2Fworld%2Feurope%2Fukraine-crisis%2Findex.html?hpt=wo_c2

 --- send the data as part of the REST URL (probably not a good idea for large amounts of text)